At Tome

 And the global village storyteller.

-A traditional storyteller will always, if they are to be successful, learn to adapt their story to the audience they are addressing, learn to read the reactions of that audience as their guide in steering the story into completion.
+A traditional storyteller will always, if they are to be successful, learn to adapt their story to the audience they are addressing, and learn to read the reactions of that audience as their guide in steering the story into completion.
 Otherwise their audience will wander off, before the hat gets passed around.
 The story told is, consequently, at its roots, a cooperative venture, not a pronouncement from on high, take it or leave it.

 I am about 85% convinced that what we are watching online is a revival, and furthermore, a metamorphosis of the Oral Tradition, transposed, bizarrely enough, into text.